First cycle studies (bachelor's)

 If you are applying for a master's program at an institution in Norway, you are required to be in possession of a relevant bachelor's or equivalent degree diploma.
 In some cases, you may also need to show your work experience.

 In the event you are applying for doctoral studies at an institution in Norway, you are required to be in possession of a relevant diploma or master's degree program.

-- The Norwegian Language Test - Advanced Level (Test i norsk, høyere nivå), with a minimum of 450 points
+- The Norwegian Language Test - Advanced Level (Test i norsk, høyere nivå), with a minimum of 450 points.

-- Level 3 in the Introductory Program for Foreign Students at Universities (Trinn 3 i norsk for utenlandske studenter ved universitetene)
+- Level 3 in the Introductory Program for Foreign Students at Universities (Trinn 3 i norsk for utenlandske studenter ved universitetene).

 - Norwegian in upper secondary school, with a minimum grade of 2 in the Norwegian scale.

-- One year program in Norwegian Language and Civilization for foreign students
+- One year program in Norwegian Language and Civilization for foreign students.

-In general, you should always check the language requirement with your host institution because it may vary depending on the study program you will be taking.
+In general, you should always check the language requirement with your institution because it may vary depending on the study program you will be taking.

 You may also be requested to take course a in English if you don't have the necessary level of command to successfully complete the selected study program.
 You should therefore check with your host university if your current level of English is sufficient.